Kyle1668/rallyAI/README.md

 }
 ```

-`fromSymbol()` above query will produce the following JSON response (an array of Microsoft stock information), given the stockSymbol "Microsoft".
+`fromSymbol()` above query will produce the following JSON response (an array of Microsoft stock information), given the companyName "Microsoft".

 ```json
 {